hzqst/MetaHookSv/README.md

 ## Debugging

-1. Run `build-bullet3-debug.bat` (Optional, only necessary when build BulletPhysics), wait until bullet3's debug-static-libs generated.

-2. Run `build-capstone-debug.bat` (Optional, only necessary when build MetaHook), wait until capstone's debug-static-libs generated.

-3. Run `debug-SvenCoop.bat`
+1. Run `debug-SvenCoop.bat` (or other games)

-4. Open `MetaHook.sln` with Visual Studio, set the specified project as launch project, compile the project, then F5 to start debugging.
+2. Open `MetaHook.sln` with Visual Studio, set specified project as launch project, compile the project, then press F5 to start debugging.

 ## MetaHookSv (V3) new features compare to nagist's old metahook (V2)